 This unit includes background knowledge for teachers about engineering, a scope and sequence, a bibliography with resources for teachers and students, and hands-on experiments meant to expose the children to engineering and the scientific process.

-(Recommended for Interdisciplinary Science, Mathematics, and Writing, grades 2-4)
+(Developed for Interdisciplinary, grade 3; recommended for Interdisciplinary Science, Mathematics, and Writing, grades 2-4)